-The Audit Committee of our Board of Directors has approved the following audit-related and non-audit services performed or to be performed for us by our independent registered public accounting firm, Deloitte & Touche LLP and Affiliates, in 2023:
+The Audit Committee of our Board of Directors has approved the following audit-related and non-audit services performed or to be performed for us by our independent registered public accounting firm, Deloitte & Touche LLP and Affiliates, in 2024:

-- (a) preparation and/or review of tax returns, including sales and use tax, excise tax, income tax, local tax, property tax, and value added tax and consultation regarding appropriate handling of items on the United States and international tax returns; - (b) advice and assistance with respect to transfer pricing matters, as well as communicating with various taxing authorities regarding the requirements associated with royalties and inter-company pricing, and tax audits; and - (c) audit services with respect to certain procedures and certifications where required.
+- (a) tax compliance services with respect to tax compliance review for international returns, preparation and/or review of tax returns, including sales and use tax, excise tax, income tax, local tax, property tax, and value added tax and consultation regarding appropriate handling of items on the United States and international tax returns, assistance with U.S. and non-U.S. tax audits and examinations and advise and assist with respect to transfer pricing matters; - (b) tax consulting services with respect to U.S. federal, state, local and international tax research and consultation related to US tax reform and regulatory changes, U.S. foreign tax credit research and consultation and advice and assistance with respect to transfer pricing matters; and - (c) audit-related services with respect certifications and attestation reports related to certain financial and non-financial information for specific client requirements and government subsidies for certain of our foreign subsidiaries and sustainability advisory services related to advice and recommendations regarding management's sustainability program.